tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 I grabbed him by his vest in desperation, tears nearly running down my face.

-"Please...
+"Please.
 I have to get to the docks..."

 He looked at me like I was crazy, which I probably was, but after thinking for a minute he said